domrussel/academic-kickstart-website/content/publication/pre_doc_survey/index.md

 ---
 title: "Survey of Pre-Doctoral Research Experiences in Economics"
 authors:
-- Zong Huang
+- (with Zong Huang and Pauline Liang)
-- Pauline Liang
-- admin
 date: "2020-08-01T00:00:00Z"
 doi: ""